hugobaiao/hugobaiao/README.md

 <h1 align="center">Hi 👋, I'm Hugo Baião</h1>

-- 👨‍💻 All of my projects are available at https://bit.ly/hugobaiao

-- 📝 I regularly write articles on [https://hugoarchive.wordpress.com/](https://hugoarchive.wordpress.com/)
+- 👨‍💻 Welcome!
+I am an aspiring Data Analyst, and this is the dedicated space where I will be showcasing all of my projects.
+Stay tuned for insightful data explorations and analyses!

 - 📫 How to reach me **hugoalvesbaiao@gmail.com**